ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 This specification defines additional semantics for the "var-base" Parameter on templated links; see below.

 The link's target attributes (as defined in {{Section 2.2 of WEB-LINKING}}) are conveyed using other Parameters, in a manner similar to the Link header field.
 These Parameter values MUST be Strings, unless they contain non-ASCII characters, in which case they MUST be Display Strings.
-Note that some target attribute names will not serialise as Structures Field Parameter keys (see {{Section 3.1.2 of STRUCTURED-FIELDS}}).
+Note that some target attribute names will not serialise as Structured Field Parameter keys (see {{Section 3.1.2 of STRUCTURED-FIELDS}}).

 For example: